 A person with symptoms of dyshidrotic eczema should see a doctor or dermatologist for a diagnosis.

-A doctor will examine the skin and take a medical and family history to come up with a diagnosis and treatment plan.
+The doctor will examine the person’s skin and take a medical and family history to determine a diagnosis and treatment plan.

 A doctor may also recommend allergy testing to check for specific triggers that may be exacerbating the eczema.